AdobeDocs/experience-platform.en/help/catalog/datasets/user-guide.md

 >
 >Data retention settings are currently in beta and available only in a **limited release** for select organizations.
 Your UI might not reflect the feature described below.

 Manage dataset expiration and retention policies at the dataset level from the [!UICONTROL Browse] tab of the [!UICONTROL Datasets] workspace.
-You can use this feature to configure retention policies for data already ingested into your data lake.
-The expiration date is based on when your data was ingested into the Platform.
+You can use this feature to configure retention policies for data already ingested into data lake and Profile services.
+The expiration date is based on when data was ingested into Platform and your retention rules.

 To open the [!UICONTROL Set data retention] dialog, select the ellipsis next to the dataset followed by **[!UICONTROL Set data retention policy]** from the dropdown menu.